pnlbwh/pnlNipype/pnlNiPypeTutorial.md

 You would normally compare different measures between cases much like you did before to see if there are any extremely low values that are possibly incorrect but obviously that is not possible with only 1 case in this example.
 Generally, any outliers in any field should be noted.

 At this point you are ready to go into any statistical analysis that the project may require.

+Congratulations!
+You have made it through the tutorial.